The 20 Best Myelomeningocele Doctors Near Me in Maryland, US

 English

 Sarah Korth, M.D. is an instructor at the Johns Hopkins Department of Physical Medicine and Rehabilitation.
 She serves as an attending physician at The Johns Hopkins Hospital and the Kennedy Krieger Institute.
 Dr. Korth’s interests include neuroplasticity of the developing brain, maximizing mobility, spasticity management, neurogenic bowel and bladder management, and a whole-person approach to management of children and adults with congenital conditions, including cerebral palsy and spina bifida.
 Dr. Korth’s rehabilitation-focused care aims to help people with congenital and acquired disabilities reach their maximum function.
 Dr. Korth also has an ongoing interest in methods of decreasing health disparities in developing countries.
 While in medical school, Dr. Korth initiated and developed a sustainable-changes health program called The Paraiso Project in rural Dominican Republic that she actively continues to direct.
 Dr. Korth is rated as a Distinguished provider by MediFind in the treatment of Myelomeningocele.
-Her top areas of expertise are Myelomeningocele, Hydrocele, Cerebral Palsy, and Neurogenic Bowel.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Myelomeningocele, Hydrocele, Cerebral Palsy, and Neurogenic Bowel.
+Dr. Korth is board certified in American Board Of Physical Medicine And Rehabilitation and American Board Of Pediatrics.

 Advanced in Myelomeningocele